Making the UK greener, one house at a time

 1. Republic Services: A leader in the U.S. recycling and non-hazardous solid waste industry.
 A top player in the plastic bottle recycling market, Republic Services is known for its efficient collection, sorting, and recycling processes.

 2. Stericycle: This company is another significant player in the plastic bottle recycling market, offering comprehensive waste management services.
-Specialises in waste solutions, including recycling services.
+They specialise in waste solutions, including recycling services.

 3. B&B Plastics: Involved in the recycling of a wide range of plastics.